Did you negotiate a cheap mortgage and then wonder: what’s stopping my lender increasing the interest rate straight away?

 - Current customers tolerate rate increases, without leaving.

 Within 2-3 years, you can end up with an interest rate that’s over 1% more expensive than your bank is offering its new customers.
 That’s $4,000 p.a. you are wasting on a $400,000 mortgage.

-The trick is to gradually increase your interest rate in small amounts, or fail to pass on the full amount of any Reserve Bank rate cut.
+The trick your lender uses is to gradually increase your interest rate in small amounts, or fail to pass on the full amount of any Reserve Bank rate cut.

 How do lenders get away with this?

 They know that 80% of Australians are too complacent or too busy to bother leaving.
-And they bank on that 80% of people staying in their uncompetitive loans.
+And they bank on 80% of their customers staying in uncompetitive loans.

 Some lenders increase rates more than others.
 Regardless, you will not remain in a competitive mortgage for long.